smartlawhub/Legal-Data-Analysis/Lessons/2a XML.md

     2022-12-05

-Note also that you can navigate between the elements, to jump from elements to their parents, or siblings.
-This is very helpful if you know the tag of one element but aren't sure of what follows it; or if you want to work on several elements in line.
+Once you have an element, you can navigate to reach `next` and `previous ` elements with the adequate commands.
+Both commands work on the <i>same level</i> as the element you are working on - their siblings, but not their parents, or their "cousins" (i.e., children of a sibling to their parent).
+Note that, if your element is the last child under a parent, it will have  no `getnext()`.

 ```python